The LCLStream Ecosystem for Multi-Institutional Dataset Exploration: Software Infrastructure

 The operations of a \code{ProcessingPipeline} are then applied to the data retrieved from each event.
 This step makes use of the \href{https://github.com/frobnitzem/stream.py}{stream.py} library to compose together a series of python generators (coroutines).

 The standard pipeline batches together the results of processing several consecutive events.
-This accomplishes the same kind of batching one sees in a pytorch \code{DataLoader}, but with more configurability in the pipeline steps.
+This accomplishes the same kind of batching one sees in a pytorch \code{DataLoader}, a key enabler of performance and interoperability.
 At that point, the accumulated data is returned in bulk.
 The data still has the format of a dictionary of Numpy array, with each key representing a data entry, and the corresponding value storing the accumulated data.
 The data is then serialized into a binary form.

 Finally, the data is passed to one or more \code{DataHandler}s that can forward the data to the filesystem or any other external application, often via a network on in-process kernel socket, optionally in a compressed form.
 If multiple \code{DataHandler}s are present, they handle the same binary blob in parallel.
 New \code{Serializers} and \code{DataHandlers} can be added so that external applications can consume the data format they prefer.